Collaborative Law Attorney in Jersey City

 Working Together to Craft Agreeable Settlement Terms

 It is always unfortunate when a marriage ends in divorce.
-When a divorce leads to an ugly court battle, the damage can be even greater to the entire family.
+When a divorce leads to a court battle, the damage can be even greater to the entire family.
 Lori Cieckiewicz of Lori Cieckiewicz, P.C. is a Jersey City collaborative law attorney offering an affordable and less stressful alternative than fighting in court.

 Contact our firm today at (201) 561-8441 to schedule an appointment with our legal team!

 The collaborative law process enables the divorcing couple to avoid the stress and anxiety that is associated with the typical divorce process.
 Working with a Jersey City collaborative law attorney, the couple can craft a settlement that works for them and their children.
 In addition to saving time, money, and stress, this method allows the divorcing couple to maintain a civil relationship, which greatly benefits them and their children.

 - Less stress

 - Preserves family relationships

 - Minimal conflict

 When this approach is used in divorce, the emotional needs of the spouses and children are carefully considered.
 The parents work together through cooperation and communication to agree on issues related to the division of property and assets, custody and visitation, and child support to come to a resolution that works for both parties.
 Spouses divorcing with a collaborative approach are often able to maintain positive relationships, which allows parents to co-parent together more effectively into the future.

 In many situations, it is a good idea to try a collaborative approach before resorting to a court battle.
 At Lori Cieckiewicz, P.C., we encourage you to discuss your situation with our Jersey City collaborative lawyer to learn more about the process.
 We will be happy to answer your questions, explain the process, evaluate your situation, and help you determine if this method will work for your family.